Insomnia: Epidemiology

 Between 10% and 30% of adults have insomnia at any given point in time and up to half of people have insomnia in a given year, making it the most common sleep disorder.
 About 6% of people have insomnia that is not due to another problem and lasts for more than a month.
 People over the age of 65 are affected more often than younger people.
 Females are more often affected than males.
 Insomnia is 40% more common in women than in men.

 There are higher rates of insomnia reported among university students compared to the general population.

 Society and culture

 The word insomnia is from in + somnus "without sleep" and -ia as a nominalizing suffix.

 The popular press have published stories about people who supposedly never sleep, such as that of Thái Ngọc and Al Herpin.
 Horne writes "everybody sleeps and needs to do so", and generally this appears true.
 However, he also relates from contemporary accounts the case of Paul Kern, who was shot in 1915 fighting in World War I and then "never slept again" until he died in 1955.
 Kern appears to be a completely isolated, unique case.

+A culture-bound syndrome is an illness or condition closely associated with particular cultural contexts, suggesting that cultural and societal influences can shape the experience of illness.
+Biomedicine relies substantially on patients’ self-reports for the clinical diagnosis of insomnia.
+Although sleeplessness has been acknowledged throughout history, the current prevalence of insomnia has been linked to the industrialisation of modern societies, during which cultural expectations around work, earning money, and the use of time also changed.
+A more holistic anthropological approach can complement biomedical accounts of insomnia by examining how social, cultural, economic, and environmental conditions shape the experiences and causes of sleep and sleeplessness.
+Comparing pre-industrialised and industrialised cultures can provide insight into the relationship between industrialisation and sleep, such as the development of artificial light, changing shift patterns, shortened sleep windows, and devices; however, such comparisons alone may be insufficient to explain how these diverse factors operate independently and together in shaping experiences of insomnia.